CylitaGuy/news-link/README.md

 It is also worth noting that while the application is built using TF-IDF and cosine similarity, I also repeated this valdidation process using GloVe embeddings and cosine similarity and GloVe embeddings and word mover's distance.
 The results of these comparisons can be found in *Data_Viz_Exploration.ipynb*).

-*2)Do news readers feel the articles returned by **News-Link** are similar to the stories they are reading?*
+*2) Do news readers feel the articles returned by **News-Link** are similar to the stories they are reading?*

 In order to understand how the average reader might feel about the similarity of selected links, I put together a short survey which I then administered to the Insight Data Science Toronto Office.
 As part of this survey, participants were asked to read three short news stories.
 After reading the stories they were provided with several possible realted headlines.
 Each one of these headlines for "similar" news stories was selected using a different method: journalist heuristic, TF-IDF and cosine simialrity, GloVe embeddings and cosine simialrity, and GloVe embeddings and word mover's distance.
-Given that only 17 individuals completed this survey, I did not analyze the results for statistical signfigance, but present a graphical representation below:
+Given that only 20 individuals completed this survey, I did not analyze the results for statistical signfigance, but present a graphical representation below:

 ![image](https://github.com/CylitaGuy/news-link/blob/master/notebooks/figures/png/Pie_Chart_Survey4.jpg)

+**Fig 2.
+Summarized results of preference survey (n=20) from three test .**

-*3)Does **News-Link** work for the stakeholder*
+*3) Does **News-Link** work for the stakeholder*

 Given that **News-Link** was created as a tool to save journalists time, the next step would be to take this prototype to the stakeholder for them to try.
 Conducting focused interviews with journalists who have tried **News-Link** would help me to understand if this application accomplishes its automation and imporved workflow goal, but also give me a sense of how it could be improved upon to help it increase efficency.

-*4)Does **News-Link** increase audience engagement?*
+*4) Does **News-Link** increase audience engagement?*

 If this were a tool that was eventually scaled for use at a digital publisher it would likely be worthwhile to test if similar links selected using this new approach alter audience engagement.
 This could be accomplished through simple A/B Testing.